 Sephora’s mobile app is one of the best retail apps out there.
 The brand’s in-app messaging is personalized to match user profiles, which include options like hair and skin type.

-Its high-touch loyalty program is well-organized across all channels too.
-Everything from customer answers to quizzes and regular buying habits are all stored and used to personalize interactions.
+Its high-touch loyalty program is well-organised across all channels too.
+Everything from customer answers to quizzes and regular buying habits is stored and used to personalize interactions.

 Every interaction on each of Sephora’s different platforms displays the customer’s loyalty points.
 Store associates can also see a customer’s profile in-store and track recent purchases and items that were sampled, making it easier to find and buy them either in-store or online.

-Beauty marketers are turning to predictive personalisation software (PPS) which autonomously tracks website and application activity perpetually.
+Beauty marketers are turning to hyper-personalisation software which autonomously tracks website and application activity perpetually.
 It is an autonomous personalisation system, that requires zero human input whatsoever, and it makes returns 20x greater in comparison to email marketing and omnichannel marketing combined according to McKinsey.
-It removes not only the cost of human involvement, but their errors and omissions too.
+It removes not only the cost of human involvement but their errors and omissions too.

 Context should be always and perpetually relevant to the email recipient.
 Context is the future of email personalisation.
-Dynamic content has the ability to change or update with every action made by the consumer interacting with both your site and your emails.
-It includes not only these but price, time of day viewed, when purchased, those actions compared and in relation to previous purchases and the pattern made to deliver this purchase to you.
+Dynamic content can change or update with every action made by the consumer interacting with both your site and your emails.
+It includes not only these but also price, time of day viewed when purchased, how many times they are viewed, for how long etc.

 Multiple surveys say that using dynamic email content achieves the highest ROI – including Forrester, McKinsey, Bain and Statista.
 Advanced email marketers using PPS know it will be presenting the exact image of each product with the highest buying propensity for that individual and unique customer, at precisely the right moment. follow the link.